Before running or migrating any on-premises VMs on GCP, you must create a Cloud Extension.

 After migrating a VM to GCP

 Storage migrations take several hours.
-Once the Migrate wizard is completed, the VM is Ready to Detach.
-See Detaching a VM to continue.
+When the Migration Wizard is completed, the VM is ready to detach.
+To continue, see Detaching a VM.